 We welcome your assistance with locating qualified medical professionals with the following degrees: MD, ND, DO, DC and NP who would like to participate in our Practitioner Training Program to become a trained Gerson practitioner.

-No. The Gerson Institute is a non-profit organization that provides education and training in the Gerson Therapy.
+No. The Gerson Institute is a non-profit organization in San Diego that provides education, training and support for people on or interested in the Gerson Therapy.
+It is an office, not a treatment center.
 We do not treat patients at our office in San Diego.

 There are currently two licensed Gerson treatments centers where patients are treated – see our clinics pages for more information.